ocaml/dune/doc/dev/rpc-versioning.md

 ## Miscellaneous implementation notes

-### Compatibility mode

-To ensure compatibility with pre-versioning servers and clients, both the server and client will also expose a "compatibility mode", which eschews version negotation and assumes a version menu consisting of exactly the methods and versions exposed at the time the runtime versioning system was first implemented.
-We will call this menu the *compatibility menu*.

-The client and server handle this slightly differently.
-Previously, servers responded to initialization requests with a unit `()`.
-If the client receives this unit (instead of a `versioning_supported` token), it will not send its list of known versions and act as if the server had sent back the compatibility menu.

-If the server detects that the client does not support runtime versioning (see [Session versioning](#session-versioning)), it will send a unit (thus fulfilling the expectations of the legacy client), then use the compatibility menu when performing de/serialization.
-This may cause issues in the further future, if a later version of Dune decides to drop implementations for a procedure version contained in the compatibility menu entirely, but it is questionable at best whether this will pose a problem in practice.

 ### Session versioning

-In addition to version numbers existing for each procedure version, there is also a version number associated with the session as a whole, which is sent as part of session initialization.
-This number is the version of the RPC system entirely in a `MAJOR.MINOR` format (serialized as an `int * int` pair).
-At the time of this writing, the current version number is 3.0.
-This version number is used to determine whether versioning is enabled.
-Namely, whether it is greater than or equal to 3.2.
+In addition to version numbers existing for each procedure version, there are two further version numbers associated with the session as a whole which are sent as part of session initialization.

-Prior to the implementation of runtime versioning, the server would reject clients with a later session version than the server's.
-To enable newer, runtime-versioning enabled clients to connect to older servers, then, we implemented a bit of a hack in which the number `(-3,0)` would be sent by versioning-enabled clients on version 3.0 (this is necessary for some internal Jane Street clients).
-More generally, the current implementation treats any version number with a negative major or minor version as versioning-compatible.
+The first is the version of Dune each side purports to be as a `MAJOR.MINOR` number (serialized as an `int * int` pair).
+This is not currently checked.

+Next is a version of the initial handshake protocol to be used.
+This takes the form of a single `int`.
+In the future, if the initial negotation protocol changes, this value can be adjusted and checked to account for this.

 ### Error handling